Victorian fashion: 1850s dress style

-A similar silhouette remained in the 1850s, while certain elements of garments changed.
-Necklines of day dresses dropped even lower into a V-shape, causing a need to cover the bust area with a chemisette.
-In contrast, evening dresses featured a Bertha, which completely exposed the shoulder area instead.
+The hourglass silhouette further was exaggerated in the 1850s.
+Necklines of day dresses were sometimes cut into a V-shape, causing a need to cover the bust area with a chemisette.
+In contrast, evening dresses were cut low across the shoulder, often featuring a bertha collar.
 Bodices began to extend over the hips, while the sleeves opened further and increased in fullness.
-The volume and width of the skirt continued to increase, especially during 1853, when rows of flounces were added.
+Skirts were domelike, with increasing volume as tiers of flounces became popular decorations.

-Nevertheless, in 1856, skirts expanded even further; creating a dome shape, due to the invention of the first artificial cage crinoline.
-The purpose of the crinoline was to create an artificial hourglass silhouette by accentuating the hips, and fashioning an illusion of a small waist; along with the corset.
-The cage crinoline was constructed by joining thin metal strips together to form a circular structure that could solely support the large width of the skirt.
+In 1856, the invention of the first cage crinoline allowed for even wider skirts.
+The cage crinoline was constructed by joining thin metal strips together to form a circular structure that could support the large width of the skirt.
 This was made possible by technology which allowed iron to be turned into steel, which could then be drawn into fine wires.
 Although often ridiculed by journalists and cartoonists of the time as the crinoline swelled in size, this innovation freed women from the heavy weight of petticoats and was a much more hygienic option.

-Meanwhile, the invention of synthetic dyes added new colours to garments and women experimented with gaudy and bright colours.
-Technological innovation of 1860s provided women with freedom and choices.
+Meanwhile, the invention of synthetic dyes made brighter colours more accessible and women experimented with gaudy or saturated colours.

 1860s dress style

+The 1860s saw the shape of skirts change from bouffant and domelike to conical and somewhat elliptical, with more fullness in the back.
+Trims simplified and became more geometric with skirts simplifying from pleats to gored panels.